limlimsu/limlimsu/README.md

 - 👯 I’m looking to collaborate on open source projects, AI, Java, Python.
 - 🤔 I’m looking for help with Docker, linux, Python project
 - 💬 Ask me about C, Python
-- 📫 How to reach me : soohwan2392@gmail.com or korean people touch me to lym2392@naver.com